OpenNebula/docs/source/installation_and_configuration/authentication_configuration/ldap.rst

         # Connection and authentication timeout
         #:timeout: 15

-        # Uncomment this line for tls connections
+        # Uncomment this line for tls connections, use :simple_tls or :start_tls
         #:encryption: :simple_tls

         # base hierarchy where to search for users and groups
         :base: 'dc=domain'

-        # alternative base hierarchy where to search for groups instead of :base:
-        #:group_base: 'ou=groups,dc=domain'

         # group the users need to belong to.
 If not set any user will do
         #:group: 'cn=cloud,ou=groups,dc=domain'

         # field that holds the user name, if not set 'cn' will be used
         :user_field: 'cn'

         # for Active Directory use this user_field instead
         #:user_field: 'sAMAccountName'

         # field name for group membership, by default it is 'member'
         #:group_field: 'member'

-        # user field that that is in in the group group_field, if not set 'dn' will be used
+        # user field that is in the group group_field, if not set 'dn' will be used
         #:user_group_field: 'dn'

         # Generate mapping file from group template info